Saints. It hurt.

 Atienna flushed.
 “I don’t really.
 I wish I did.”

 “Even if the Anima-Vitae hypothesis is true, that still wouldn’t make for a concrete explanation.
-We were nowhere near each other during our near-death experiences,” Werner supplied after considering this.
+We were nowhere near each other during our near-death experiences and I’m certain a near-death experience on that particular day was not just exclusive to us,” Werner supplied after considering this.

 “What about you, your highness?
 What d’ya think?”
 Cadence interjected, nodding at Olive.
 “Ya got access to all sortsa education, right?
 Ya must be pretty smart?”